 Deborah Dunie serves on the board of directors for Alliant Energy, SAIC, and works with technology startups.
 Previously, she served as executive vice president and chief technology officer for CACI.
 She has worked in both industry and government, serving in the office of the Deputy Under Secretary of Defense for Intelligence, with oversight of a multi-billion dollar portfolio.
 She held positions at Oracle, Raytheon, and Martin Marietta dudring her 30-year career.
 She has a bachelor’s degree in electrical engineering from Tufts University, and a master's degree in electrical engineering from the Stevens Institute of Technology.

-He is a member of the Young Entrepreneurs’ Organization, Washington, D.C., chapter, and a graduate of MIT’s distinguished Birthing of Giants entrepreneurial program.
-He is also a graduate of Raytheon’s Executive Leadership Summit.
+Harrington is an alumnus of the Young Entrepreneurs’ Organization, Washington, D.C., chapter, a graduate of MIT’s distinguished Birthing of Giants entrepreneurial program, and a graduate of Raytheon’s Executive Leadership Summit.

 The founder and former CEO of Vistronix has more than 25 years of management and technical experience with privately funded and venture-funded high-tech start-ups.